OpenChain-Project/Telco-WG/OpenChain Telco SBOM Specification.md

 Some open source software licenses enable any recipient to redistribute the software.
 In these situations, the recipients should be also able to redistribute the relevant parts of the SBOMs.

 ## 4. Conformant notice
-To indicate that the software has a conformant SBOM available, you may use the following statement: “This software is supplied with a SBOM conformant to the OpenChain Telco SBOM Specification v1.0, the specification is available at [Insert homepage]”
+To indicate that the software has a conformant SBOM available, you may use the following statement: “This software is supplied with an SBOM conformant to the OpenChain Telco SBOM Specification v1.0, the specification is available at https://github.com/OpenChain-Project/Telco-WG/blob/main/OpenChain%20Telco%20SBOM%20Specification.md”

-You may at your choosing use the following statement in you Telco Speficatation conformant SBOM “This SBOM conforms to the OpenChain Telco SBOM specification v1.0 [Insert homepage], it is provided to the recipient free of charge, and the recipient is free to redistribute this SBOM to any 3rd that they distribute the corresponding software to, provided that they have all the necessary right to distribute the software to such 3rd party”
+You may at your choosing use the following statement in your Telco Specification conformant SBOM “This SBOM conforms to the OpenChain Telco SBOM specification v1.0 https://github.com/OpenChain-Project/Telco-WG/blob/main/OpenChain%20Telco%20SBOM%20Specification.md, it is provided to the recipient free of charge, and the recipient is free to redistribute this SBOM to any third party that they distribute the corresponding software to, provided that they have all the necessary right to distribute the software to such third party”

 ## 5. References